fezm/circular-chess/README.md

 ## Overview

 Circular Chess is a unique chess variant played on a circular board.
 This project aims to implement the game rules and provide a platform for enthusiasts to play circular chess.
+[Here](https://www.youtube.com/watch?v=M2ZEVt-AviE) is a quick playthrough of a match of circular chess!

 ### Author

 - [Miguel Fernandez](https://github.com/fezm)

 I am the sole author and contributor to this project.
+[Eddie Sharick](https://www.youtube.com/@eddiesharick6649)'s "Chess Engine in Python" series was a big help though!

 ## Features